 "Yes.
-Ifs time he came in out of the sun any-way.
+It's time he came in out of the sun anyway.
 He's going to get heatstroke one of these days.
 Wait here.
 Please.
 It won't take me long."

 The echo of his boots on the floor lingered after he had gone.
 And once gone, there was no other sound.
 The outside might as well not have existed.